 I was that cypher clerk.

 I arrived in London in September of 1939 to assume duties at the United States embassy there.
 My duties included access to sensitive documents dealing with matters of policy.
 Almost immediately, I became aware that the clandestine activities of the Roosevelt administration were at variance with the public statements of its spokesmen.
 This included Roosevelt himself and the lesser figures around him.
 The Neutrality Acts passed by Congress were being cynically flouted.
 It seemed to me at the time that it was my inescapable duty to try to inform the right persons in the United States of what was going on.
 It should always be borne in mind that at this time there was no unanimity either in Congress or among the general public with regard to either passive or active participation of the United States in a European conflict.
-Opinion polls had, in fact, shown a huge majority-83% -opposed to such involvements.
+Opinion polls had, in fact, shown a huge majority -- 83 percent -- opposed to such involvements.
 On the other hand, Jewish opinion was violently hostile to Germany and great use was made of their control of the media to whip up pro-war sentiments.
-It seemed hard to understand why the desires of an alleged 3% of the population should prevail over those of 83%.
+It seemed hard to understand why the desires of an alleged 3 percent of the population should prevail over those of 83 percent.

 As a corollary to his war policy, it was quite obviously necessary for Roosevelt to develop a system of alliances and coalitions against the Third Reich since no single Power could successfully challenge the German military.
 Aside from Roosevelt's collaboration with British agents in Washington, the President had two henchmen in Europe whose function it was to make sure that war would be declared against Germany.
 These were William C. Bullitt in Paris and Anthony Drexel Biddle in Warsaw.
 Bullitt had been ambassador in Moscow and had originally gone there full of enthusiasm for the "new civilization."
 That was in 1934.
 By 1936 he left, much disillusioned by what he had seen and by the way he had been treated.
 Bullitt was the quintessential Anglo-American-Fabian-Liberal.
 He was the wealthy playboy scion of a Philadelphia banking family who early in life took up "liberal" causes.
 As early as 1919, he was strongly urging Woodrow Wilson to extend recognition to the new Soviet regime lest "some more radical regime might take over."
 Whomever he had in mind as "more radical" than Lenin and Trotsky and company, he did not identify.
 Bullitt was not a Communist but he married Louise Bryant, a Communist newspaperwoman and the widow of the Communist John Reed.
 As is widely known, John Reed's remains are buried in the Kremlin wall in grateful appreciation of his services to the infant Communist regime in Russia.
 It is not my intent to impute to a husband all the views of his wife but in the case of William Bullitt and Louise Bryant, it would seem that birds of a feather do indeed flock together.